dadadel/pyment/README.md

 Example
 -------
 See the [example.py.patch](https://github.com/dadadel/pyment/blob/master/example.py.patch) or [example.py.patch](https://github.com/dadadel/pyment/blob/master/example_numpy.py.patch) file to see what kind of results can be obtained.
-Such a patch is generated using the following command:
+The 1st patch was generated using the following command:

         $ pyment example.py

+The second using:

+        $ pyment -o numpydoc example.py

 Examples of managed docstrings: